Biff Back to the Future | Outrun Gaming

 “You watch Part II again, and there’s a scene where Marty confronts Biff in his office, and there’s a huge portrait of Biff on the wall behind Biff, and there’s one moment where Biff kind of stands up,” he told the Daily Beast, “and he takes exactly the same pose as the portrait?
 Yeah.”

-Tannen was, in sorts, a villain for all three Back to the Future movies, but his Trump-inspired villainy hits home the most in Part II.
+Tannen was, in some sense, a villain for all three Back to the Future movies, but his Trump-inspired villainy hits home the most in Part II.

 Keyser Söze